 12.3.
 JSON Serialization

 The parameters are serialized into a JSON structure by adding each parameter at the highest structure level.
 Parameter names and string values are included as JSON strings.
 Numerical values are included as JSON numbers.
-Each parameter MAY have a JSON structure as its value.
+Boolean values are included as JSON Booleans.
+Elements with no value SHOULD be omitted from the object and not given a JSON null value unless otherwise specified.
+A parameter MAY have a JSON structure as its value.

 The following is a non-normative example of this serialization: